>

 Research interest

-Overall my research aims at testing behavioural responses (swimming activity, feeding behavior, personality traits, cognitive traits) to different biotic and abiotic factors.
-I used this approach in different contexts with my collaborators specialized in other research fields.
-In collaboration with evolutionary ecologists, I investigate how ecological and evolutionary factors shape fishes behaviour or how behavioural mechanisms can be potentially involved in shaping biodiversity between and within populations.
-In the context of aquaculture resources, my objective is to better understand fishes adaptation to farming conditions and associated welfare (e.g. feed trials, farming procedures etc.) using behaviour as a non-invasive tool.
+My research focuses on examining behavioral responses—such as swimming activity, feeding patterns, personality traits, and cognitive abilities—in response to various biotic and abiotic factors.
+I apply this approach across different contexts, working closely with collaborators from other research fields.
+In partnership with evolutionary ecologists, I explore how ecological and evolutionary factors influence fish behavior, as well as how behavioral mechanisms might play a role in shaping biodiversity within and between populations.
+In the field of aquaculture, my goal is to gain insights into how fish adapt to farming environments and to assess welfare aspects (e.g., feed trials, farming practices) using behavior as a non-invasive assessment tool.

 Ongoing Research Projects

-2019-2022: Rannís grant.
-PI of the project aiming at assessing the evolution of cognition of sympatric morphs of Arctic charr (Salvelinus alpinus).
+2019-2024: Rannís grant.
+PI of the project aiming at assessing the evolution of cognition and personality of sympatric morphs of Arctic charr (Salvelinus alpinus).

 2018-2019: AVS grant.
 Co-applicant of the project aiming at assessing the benefits of a new prebiotic-enhanced soy meal and its impact on growth performance, gut health and welfare of Arctic charr (Salvelinus alpinus).